What exactly is fertilizer?

-The manufacture, placing on the market and use of fertilizers, soil improvers, culture media and plant aids are governed by the Fertilizer Act (DüG) and its regulations.
+The manufacture, placing on the market and use of fertilizers, soil improvers, culture media and plant aids are governed by the Fertilizer Act (DüngG) and its regulations.
 The Düngemittelverordnung (DüMV) (fertilizer regulation) lays down the requirements for placing fertilizers on the market.
 Compliance with these requirements is monitored by official fertilizer transport controls known as Düngemittelverkehrskontrolle (DVK).
-The Fertilizer Act (DüG) stipulates the following: (a) fertilizer is to be used solely in accordance with good agricultural practice; (b) fertilizers are to be compatible with the type, quantity and timeline related nutrition needs of the plants in question; and (c) fertilizer use is to take into account available soil nutrients, the organic substances in the soil, and local and cultivation related conditions.
+The Fertilizer Act (DüngG) stipulates the following: (a) ensure the nutrition of crops, (b) maintain or sustainably improve the fertility of the soil, (c) prevent or avert hazards to human and animal health and to the natural balance, (d) ensure sustainable and resource-efficient handling of nutrients in agricultural production, in particular to avoid nutrient losses to the environment as far as possible and (e) transpose or implement legal acts of the European Community or the European Union.
 The Düngeverordnung (DüV) regulation fleshes out the usage criteria in accordance with good agricultural practice for fertilizer use.
 These criteria pertain to matters such as determining fertilizer needs, the timing of fertilizer application, buffer strips for surface waterbodies, and rules concerning ammonia emission abatement.
 The Düngeverordnung regulation also transposes Directive 91/676/EEC into German law.

-The Verbringungsverordnung (marketing regulation) governs placing on the market, transport and taking possession of manure, as well as the related commercial substance streams.
+The Wirtschaftsdüngerverbringungsverordnung (WDüngV) (manure transfer regulation) governs placing on the market, transport and taking possession of manure, as well as the related commercial substance streams.

 In order to avoid soil contamination by heavy metals and endangering human health and the environment, it is essential that fertilizer use be monitored efficiently.
 Limits on heavy metal inputs in Germany are governed by the fertilizer regulations (DüMV) and waste management regulations (BioAbfV, AbfKlärV).
 In addition, the Bundes-Bodenschutz- und Altlastenverordnung (BBodSchV) (soil protection regulation) as well as the Law on Food and Feed (LFGB) lay down limit values for pollutants and heavy metals.
 However, there are in some cases substantial differences between the stipulations in these various laws, concerning matters such as the pollutants that are actually regulated, pollutant concentrations and loads, the applicable limit values, and the relative importance of the various protection objectives in terms of human and livestock health, the ecobalance and environmental media.
 There are also some discrepancies between German laws and the applicable EU laws.

-In light of these inconsistencies, the Federal Ministry of Food, Agriculture and Consumer Protection (BMELV) asked its scientific advisory panel on fertilizer related matters to make recommendations as to how readily implementable laws that will be compatible with future EU laws on fertilizer pollutants can be implemented for Germany’s fertilizer laws.
+In light of these inconsistencies, the Federal Ministry of Food and Agriculture (BMEL) asked its scientific advisory panel on fertilizer related matters to make recommendations as to how readily implementable laws that will be compatible with future EU laws on fertilizer pollutants can be implemented for Germany’s fertilizer laws.
 The panel’s recommendations, which were issued in 2011, provide a comprehensive approach to harmonized assessments of fertilizer pollutants and for placing limits on the pollutant inputs arising from fertilizer use.
-They can be downloaded from the BMELV website.
+They can be downloaded from the BMEL website.